George R. R. Martin: HBO adaptation of A Song of Ice and Fire

 Up until the fourth season, Martin wrote one episode for each season.
 In 2022, Martin said that he had been estranged from the show during the production process of the last 4 seasons (starting with season 5).
 In the early seasons, Martin wrote and read scripts, consulted on casting decisions and visited sets.
 Over time, however, he stepped back to focus on his long-delayed next "Thrones" novel, The Winds of Winter.
 Following the gargantuan success of the fourth season, HBO ordered the fifth season on April 8, 2014, together with the sixth season, which began filming in July 2014.
 The season primarily adapts the storylines from A Feast for Crows and A Dance with Dragons, also with original content not found in Martin's novels.
 This season set a Guinness World Record for winning the highest number of Emmy Awards for a series in a single season and year, winning 12 out of 24 nominations, including Outstanding Drama Series.

-With a budget over $100 million for the whole season, filming for the sixth season began in July 2015 and ended on December.
+With a budget over $100 million for the whole season, filming for the sixth season began in July 2015 and ended in December.
 The season filmed in five different countries: Northern Ireland, Spain, Croatia, Iceland, and Canada.
 This season saw the overall plot of the show diverging from the source material.
 Some of the season's storyline is derived from content not yet published in Martin's A Song of Ice and Fire series, although a significant amount of material from A Feast for Crows, A Dance with Dragons and the upcoming sixth novel The Winds of Winter, which Martin previously outlined to showrunners David Benioff and D.B.
 Weiss, was used.
 The season was largely met with positive reviews.
 The "Battle of the Bastards" episode received immense critical acclaim, with many calling it one of the best television episodes of all time.
 U.S. viewership rose compared to the previous season, and by approximately 13 percent over its course, from 7.9 million to 8.9 million by the finale.
 The season won 12 of the 23 Emmy Awards for which it was nominated.

 Three days before the premiere of the episode "The Red Woman", HBO ordered the seventh season.
 Due to necessary weather conditions required for filming, the production of the penultimate season of the show was delayed that year.
 Filming began only on August 31, 2016, at Titanic Studios in Belfast, and ended in February 2017.
 Unlike previous seasons, the seventh and eighth seasons largely consisted of original content not found in the source material.
 This season comprised only seven episodes.
 The showrunners stated that they were unable to produce 10 episodes in the show's usual 12 to 14 month time frame, as Weiss said "It's crossing out of a television schedule into more of a mid-range movie schedule".
 The average runtime of an episode in this season was approximately 63 minutes.
 The series received 22 nominations for the 70th Primetime Emmy Awards and won 9 of them, including "Outstanding Drama Series".